RightsandWrongsgit/ARMTEC/business/conceptquestions.md

 ________________________________________________________________________________

-INSTRUCT RESPONDENT TO OPEN THE SECOND ENVELOP CONTAINING OVER-65 PHARMACY BENEFITS TEST CONCEPT, STATE “I would like you to look at this picture and carefully read the description of the product shown.
+INSTRUCT RESPONDENT TO OPEN THE SECOND ENVELOP CONTAINING THE TEST CONCEPT, STATE “I would like you to look at this picture and carefully read the description of the product shown.
 Please take your time.”
 THEN ASK THE FOLLOWING QUESTIONS:

- Based on the picture and description that you just read, which statement below best describes how you feel about buying ()?
+ Based on the picture and description that you just read, which statement below best describes how you feel about buying (      )?

            Definitely would buy .............................1
            Probably would buy ...............................2